Tutorial setup

 SpecError: Spec version is not concrete: zlib arch=None-None-x86_64_v3

->>> s.versions
+>>> zlib.versions

 [:]

->>> str(s.architecture)
+>>> str(zlib.architecture)

 None-None-x86_64_v3

-• an exception – SpecError – is raised if we try to access its version;
+• an exception – SpecError – is raised if we try to access its version

-• there are no associated versions; and
+• there are no associated versions

-• the spec’s operating system is None.
+• the spec’s operating system is None

-Now, without exiting the interpreter, let’s concretize the spec and try again:
+Without exiting the interpreter, let’s concretize the spec and try again:

->>> s.concrete
+>>> zlib_concrete.concrete

 True

->>> s.version
+>>> zlib_concrete.version

 Version('1.3.1')

->>> s.versions
+>>> zlib_concrete.versions

 [Version('1.3.1')]

->>> str(s.architecture)
+>>> str(zlib_concrete.architecture)

 linux-ubuntu22.04-x86_64_v3